12 Ways to Raise Funds for Startups in India

 • Financial risk is entirely borne by the founders.

-Bootstrapping is ideal for early-stage startups with a small budget, but it requires careful financial management.
+Bootstrapping is ideal for early-stage startups with limited budgets, but it requires careful financial management.

 9. Freelancing